Black Mirror (2017 video game): Plot

 The two decide to confront Margaret about Rosemary's captivity, but as they head out, they encounter Margaret and Angus, who tell them that they just found out that Eddie has taken Andrew hostage after being accused of murdering Ailsa.
 While trying to free Andrew, the young boy reappears and causes a swarm of moths to attack Eddie, ending the standoff.
 Andrew, furious at the events of the night, leaves the castle.
 Searching the room, the pair find Edward's desk, which contains a diary about an abandoned village that has great power, in which Edward was born.
 Leah and David interrogate Rosemary for the location, an island across the lake on the property, and Rory sails them there.
 The two explore the island, filled with ghostly screams, and uncover a hideout.
 Inside, they find records written by Andrew, who intends to resurrect Edward's ghost and release it using the power of the Black Mirror, which the Gordon family grounds are built upon.
 It is also learned that Andrew is the son of Cecilia, making him David's first cousin.
 In another vision, David sees an apparition of his father, showing he is alive in the secret hiding place trying to prevent Andrew from performing the ritual in the abandoned village.
 After a fight, John escapes, and in another vision, performs a protective ritual, the event seen at the start of the game.
 Angus appears and attacks David with a knife.
-David manages to free himself, and Angus attacks Rory, who has come to help.
+David frees himself, and Angus attacks Rory, who has come to help.
 Rory is stabbed, whereupon David attacks and distracts Angus.
 Rory pulls the knife out of his stomach and stabs Angus in the neck, killing him.